Tokyo 2020 Unveils Proposals To Help Spectators Keep Cool During Summer Games | Tokyo Weekender

 Nakamura said Tokyo 2020 is taking a holistic approach to addressing the effects of the heat and humidity, and athletes, spectators and staff will be provided with a wide range of support by Tokyo 2020, local authorities, the national government and by Tokyo 2020 partner companies.

-In addition to providing 36 items already available for sale through the Tokyo 2020 Olympic website, including the ascot tie, fans, visors and cooling pads, Nakamura said the task force is looking at implementing multiple countermeasures on location at the Olympic venues.
+In addition to providing 36 items already available for sale through the Tokyo 2020 Olympic website, including the ascot tie, fans, visors and cooling pads, Nakamura said the committee is looking to implement multiple countermeasures on location at the Olympic venues.
 For example, schoolchildren are planting morning glory flowers to grow along pathways that will provide shade, and beauty.

 We have to study what is permissible and what is not permissible, and we need to clearly communicate what is allowed.